Allocating Human Oversight in AI-Enabled Analytics: Synthetic Data Analysis

 \subsection{Numerical Results}

 \textbf{Experiment 1: Policy comparison ($Q{=}100$, $B{=}2{,}000$, $\rho{=}0.7$, $h{=}2.0$).} Figure~\ref{fig:mse_curves} reports results at the baseline parameters.
-At the terminal budget $B = 2{,}000$, the oracle achieves an expected MSE of 2.628; UCB attains 2.712, $\eps$-greedy 2.857, and uniform 3.529.
-Measuring the percentage gap to oracle, $(\mathrm{MSE} - \mathrm{MSE}^*)/\mathrm{MSE}^*$, UCB is within 3.2\%, $\eps$-greedy 8.8\%, and uniform 34.4\%.
-The left panel shows how the expected MSE decreases as budget is spent; UCB tracks the oracle closely after the initialization phase ($K \cdot Q = 300$ samples), whereas $\eps$-greedy converges more slowly.
-The center panel (log--log scale) confirms that UCB converges to the oracle rate.
-The right panel plots the terminal regret of UCB alone across budgets $B \in \{500,\, 1{,}000,\, 2{,}000,\, 5{,}000,\, 10{,}000\}$, showing that UCB regret is consistent with an $O(\ln B / B^2)$ rate, with an empirical log--log slope near $-2$.
+At the terminal budget $B = 2{,}000$, the oracle achieves an expected MSE of 2.628; our policy attains 2.712, $\eps$-greedy 2.857, and uniform 3.529.
+Measuring the percentage gap to oracle, $(\mathrm{MSE} - \mathrm{MSE}^*)/\mathrm{MSE}^*$, our policy is within 3.2\%, $\eps$-greedy 8.8\%, and uniform 34.4\%.
+The left panel shows how the expected MSE decreases as budget is spent; our policy tracks the oracle closely after the initialization phase ($K \cdot Q = 300$ samples), whereas $\eps$-greedy converges more slowly.
+The center panel (log--log scale) confirms that our policy converges to the oracle rate.
+The right panel plots the terminal regret of our policy alone across budgets $B \in \{500,\, 1{,}000,\, 2{,}000,\, 5{,}000,\, 10{,}000\}$, showing that its regret is consistent with an $O(\ln B / B^2)$ rate, with an empirical log--log slope near $-2$.

-UCB dominates all other policies at every budget level.
+Our policy dominates all other policies at every budget level.
 The $\eps$-greedy policy outperforms uniform only when the budget is sufficiently large (at $B = 2{,}000$ it achieves an 8.8\% gap versus uniform's 34.4\%, but at $B = 1{,}000$ it is slightly worse), because its undirected exploration phase consumes a large share of the budget before exploitation begins.
-UCB, by contrast, directs exploration through variance-adaptive confidence bounds, building reliable $A_q$ estimates faster.
+Our policy, by contrast, directs exploration through variance-adaptive confidence bounds, building reliable $A_q$ estimates faster.